TomasVotruba/tomasvotruba.com/packages/blog/config/data/2018/2018-12-17-function-create-function-is-deprecated-in-php-72-how-to-migrate.md

     If there would be "Miss Deprecation of PHP 7.2", `create_function()` would definitely win.
 They can be **very complex, tricky and very hard convert to PHP code**.
 Moreover without tests.
     <br><br>
     Do you have over 5 `create_function()` pieces in your code?
 Let's see how to migrate them.
-tweet: "Learn new hack on my  🐘 #php blog: Function create_function() is Deprecated in #PHP 7.2 - How to Migrate?"
+tweet: "New Post on my  🐘 #php blog: Function create_function() is Deprecated in #PHP 7.2 - How to Migrate?"
 tweet_image: "/assets/images/posts/2018/create-function/sonic.png"
 ---